automl/SMAC3/docs/3_getting_started.rst

 ------

 A :ref:`facade<smac.facade>` is the entry point to SMAC, which constructs a default optimization pipeline for you.
-SMAC offers various facades, which satisfy many use cases and are crucial to achieving peak performance.
-The idea behind the facades is to provide a simple interface to SMAC, which is easy to use and understand without diving deep into the material.
-However, experts are invited to change the components as they please to achieve even better performance potentially.
-The following table (horizontal scrollable) shows you what is supported and reveals the default :ref:`components<Components>`:
+SMAC offers various facades, which satisfy many common use cases and are crucial to achieving peak performance.
+The idea behind the facades is to provide a simple interface to all of SMAC's components, which is easy to use and understand and without the need of deep diving into the material.
+However, experts are invited to change the components to their specific hyperparameter optimization needs.
+The following table (horizontally scrollable) shows you what is supported and reveals the default :ref:`components<Components>`:

 .. csv-table::